If you’re buying a new air conditioner and heater, here are a few things to consider to find the right HVAC system for your home.

 Obviously, climate plays a major role in your decision, but there are many other factors to take into consideration as well.
 Although most people replace their HVAC with something just like it, it’s good to know what to ask to pinpoint what’s best for your needs.
-Craig Marin, director of product management for HVAC at Sears, is here to help.
+Russ Katsov, a HVAC expert for Sears Home Services, is here to help.

 Q: What’s the most important thing to consider when buying an HVAC?